 The photo of Chipping Sodbury market was found on the Facebook page entitled Chipping Sodbury Photographs.
 The photo of Stanton Drew Stone Circle is by Michael Day and is taken from flickr.
 The photo of the Netham Lock in Bristol was taken by the webmaster.
 Click on each photo to see a full-

-The photo of Pensford is by the webmaster.
+The photo of the summer walk is by Jan Packer.